filecoin-project/filecoin-docs/content/en/basics/how-storage-works/filecoin-plus/index.md

 ### Notary

-Notaries are selected to serve as fiduciaries for the Filecoin Network and are responsible for allocating DataCap to clients with valuable storage use cases.
+Filecoin notaries are selected to serve as fiduciaries for the Filecoin Network and are responsible for allocating DataCap to clients with valuable storage use cases.
 The base responsibilities of notaries include:

 - Allocate DataCap responsibly to clients to subsidize reliable and valuable storage on the network.
 - Ensure that in the allocation of the DataCap, no party is given excessive trust in any form that might jeopardize the network.